manage/unity-sdk-sample-app/INSTALL.md

 ###4.
 Add iOS support

 Please download our iOS SDK from the [iOS install guide](https://appsponsor.com/site/page/?view=install_iOS) section, `unzip it` and `add` *AppSponsorSDK.embeddedframework* into your project.
-Then add/set these frameworks as **Optional**:
+Then add/set these frameworks:

-And please add these frameworks:

 1. libz.dylib
 2. libstdc++.dylib